Introducing Aquaponics: Grow Your Own Fish Sandwich

-When I think of great combinations, certain classics come to mind, like macaroni and cheese, peanut butter and jelly, and a left jab followed by a right cross.
-Recently I have learned of a new combination that may be on its way to becoming as well known and as enduring as the aforementioned.
-I speak of aquaponics, a combination of two words and ideas: aquaculture (growing fish in a controlled environment) and hydroponics (growing plants in water).
+When thinking of great combinations, certain classics come to mind, like macaroni and cheese, peanut butter and jelly, and a left jab followed by a right cross.
+In recent times, a new combination has been increasing in popularity and is on its way to becoming as well-known and enduring as the other classic combinations.
+Can you guess what it is?

 What is Aquaponics?